Deilephila elpenor

 Deilephila elpenor, the elephant hawk moth or large elephant hawk moth, is a moth in the family Sphingidae.
 Its common name is derived from the caterpillar's resemblance to an elephant's trunk.
-It is most common in central Europe and is distributed throughout the Palearctic region.
+It is most common in Central Europe and is distributed throughout the Palearctic region.
 It has also been introduced in British Columbia, Canada.
-Its distinct olive and pink colouring makes it one of the most recognisable moths in its range.
-However, it is quite easy to confuse the elephant hawk moth with the small elephant hawk moth, a closely related species that also shares the characteristic colours.
+Its distinct olive and pink colouring makes it one of the most recognisable moths in its range, but confusing the elephant hawk moth with the small elephant hawk moth, a closely related species that also shares the characteristic colours, is quite common.

-These moths are nocturnal and therefore feed on flowers that open or produce nectar at nighttime.
-The elephant hawk moth has very sensitive eyes that allow it to see colour even at low-light, and it was one of the first species in which nocturnal colour vision was documented in animals.
-The moth is also known for its hovering capability, which it utilises when feeding on nectar from flowers.
+These moths are nocturnal, so feed on flowers that open or produce nectar at night.
+The elephant hawk moth has very sensitive eyes that allow it to see colour even at low light, and it was one of the first species in which nocturnal colour vision was documented in animals.
+The moth is also known for its hovering capability, which it uses when feeding on nectar from flowers.
 This behaviour is costly in terms of energy and can help explain why the moth has evolved such enhanced visual capabilities for efficient feeding.
 The moths also have an important role as pollinators throughout their habitat.

 Description

-The D. elpenor moth has olive-brown coloured forewings outlined with pink.
+The D. elpenor moth has olive-brown-coloured forewings outlined with pink.
 Two pink lines also run through the wings.
 The first line is usually thicker and terminates in the center of the wings near a white dot.
-The second line, which runs below the first, starts at the white inner margins and runs until the tip of the wing.
+The second line, which runs below the first, starts at the white inner margins and runs to the tip of the wing.
 The hindwings have a black inner half that gradually turns pink from the middle outwards.
 It is outlined by white fringes.
 The head, thorax, and body are also olive-brown in colour with pink markings throughout.